 How to Use a Knitting Belt

-For those of you who have purchased a belt, but have no one to teach you how to use it, here are some instructions you may find helpful.
+For those of you who have purchased a belt, but have no one to teach you how to use it, or for those of you who are curious about the method used with a knitting belt, here are some instructions you may find helpful.

 How to Wear the Belt:

 A knitting belt is traditionally worn at the right side of the waist, but can also be positioned lower on your hip.
 Fasten the belt firmly so it will not move as you work.

 The unique, patented Studio PoK knitting belt has a stiffened, curved underside, which makes it very stable; it stays in position as you work and is extremely comfortable to wear.
 Insert the tip of a double point needle into one of the holes in the pad and adjust it to whatever angle and height is comfortable for you; if necessary, select a different hole.